ev-indrik/geometry-calculator/README.md

 # Geometry Calculator

-A simple calculator built with React, TypeScript, Ant Design, and Vite.
+A simple calculator built with **React, TypeScript, Ant Design, and Vite**.

 This project allows users to calculate the area and perimeter of basic geometric shapes like squares, rectangles, and circles using either numeric values or coordinates.